Skip to main content

 Hatha Yoga Private Session

 Hatha Yoga private sessions are an ideal opportunity to ask questions and work on specific goals.
 Some prefer to join a private session for some time before joining group class sessions, others are looking for a specific style of class that requires more individualized attention.
-A private session is the best way to ensure your yoga practice is tailored to your specific needs.
+Whether it is a hatha, yin, or restorative class you are looking for, a private session is the best way to ensure your yoga practice is tailored to your specific needs.

 Prenatal Yoga Private Session